18F/emoji_search/README.md

 # Slack Emoji Search

 A commandline utility to search across Slack for messages that were reacted to with a specific emoji.
+For example, you might ask your teammates to [tag especially useful messages with a specific emoji](https://18f.gsa.gov/2015/12/08/using-emoji-for-knowledge-sharing/), and you can use this tool to dump a log of those messages.

+(If you're interested in this tool, you might also be interested in [a plugin that files emoji-tagged messages as issues in a GitHub repository](https://github.com/18F/hubot-slack-github-issues).)

 ## Installation (simple)